Hufnagels/ESP32-RTSP/server/README.md

 ```
 heroku create
 ```
-if we need socket.io, then
+if we need socket.io, (rtsp stream is enabled on ws), so
 ```
-heroku features:enable http-session-affinity
+heroku features:enable http-session-affinity -a < appname >
 ```

 **Step3**